Theta Tau: Vietnam years (1962–1976)

 The Executive Council Bulletin, in newsletter format, was first published during the 1970–72 biennium.
-Now generally issued monthly during the school year, it provides timely news and reminders to officers of the national Fraternity, chapters, and alumni organizations.
+Now generally issued monthly during the school year, it provides timely news and reminders to officers of the national fraternity, chapters, and alumni organizations.

-F. Garn Hatch, ZB '56, edited the Fall 1970, issue of The Gear, the first issue with 8-1/2x11-inch page size.
-He was succeeded by James M. Walter, Φ '68, who served through 1975, and then Steven A. Williams, ΛΒ '73, editor-in-chief, through 1977.
-During this period the page size returned to 7x10 inches.

-Dr. George G. Dodd, Z '60, was elected Grand Regent in 1972; and the Delegate-at-Large (immediate Past Grand Regent) was made officially a member of the Executive Council.
-The 1976 Convention elected as Grand Regent Stephen J. Barth, LB '67, a charter member of Lambda Beta chapter, the first second-generation Theta Tau to hold this position.
-In 1977, a plan adopted by the 1976 Convention was implemented, making women eligible for membership with Delta chapter at Case Western Reserve, being one of the first to actually admit women.
+Dr. George G. Dodd, Z '60, was elected Grand Regent in 1972; and the delegate-at-large (immediate Past Grand Regent) was made an official member of the executive council.
+The 1976 convention elected Grand Regent Stephen J. Barth, LB '67.
+In 1977, a plan adopted by the 1976 convention was implemented, making women eligible for membership with the Delta chapter at Case Western Reserve University, being one of the first to admit women.